nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

    - I would probably go straight to the US; west coast for most things, east coast for medical.
 Risk appetite is higher, people are more open, equity-based compensation is better understood, and the market is enormous.
 I think this makes it a better place to raise capital, find talent, and find customers.
-   - In Europe, I would be thinking London, Paris, or Berlin—though Germany sounds like a procedurally challenging place to start a business.
+   - In Europe, I would be thinking London, Paris, or Berlin, though Germany sounds like a procedurally challenging place to start a business.
 1. Invest in your first impression: part 1.
    - Spend a week or two designing a brand, producing guidelines and template assets, building a relatively high quality website etc.